mechanicles/mechanicles/README.md

 # Hi, I'm Santosh Wadghule

-A full-stack Ruby developer based out of Pune.
+A full-stack Ruby developer based out of Pune, India.
 Love Ruby, JavaScript, Open Source Software and Vim.

 I have ten years of professional experience in a wide variety of business areas.
 Know more about me on [LinkedIn](https://www.linkedin.com/in/santosh-wadghule).